BinaryIgor/code-examples/metrics-and-logs-collector/README.md

 2024-02-11 19:15:48.012 [INFO] collector: Metrics are exported on port 10101
 ```

-It then tries to connect to the Docker Engine, retrying as many times as needed.
+After this warm welcome, it tries to connect to the Docker Engine, retrying as many times as needed.

-Then the flow continues as follows in the infinite loop:
+Then, the flow continues in the following, infinite loop:
 * get running containers from `Containers` class
-* collect metrics if needed, according to *METRICS_COLLECTION_INTERVAL*, using *MAX_COLLECTOR_THREADS* to make it faster
+* if needed, collect metrics according to *METRICS_COLLECTION_INTERVAL*, using *MAX_COLLECTOR_THREADS* to make it faster
 * if new metrics were collected:
     * update metrics in `metrics_exporter.py` so that Prometheus can scrape up-to-date values
     * update `LAST_METRICS_COLLECTED_AT_FILE` with new timestamp value